jchristgit/bolt/docs/cogs/moderation.md

 ```

 ### `.temprole <user:member> <role:role> <duration:duration> [reason:str...]`
-Temporarily apply the given role to the given user.
+Temporarily applies the given role to the given user.
 Bolt will remove the role after the given duration.
 An infraction will be created and stored in the infraction database.
-If the role is removed from the member manually while the temprole is active, bolt will not attempt to automatically remove it.
-If this happens, bolt logs it under *INFRACTION_UPDATE*.
+If the role is removed from the member manually while the temprole is active, Bolt will not attempt to automatically remove it.
+If this happens, Bolt logs it under *INFRACTION_UPDATE*.
 Requires the `MANAGE_ROLES` permission.
 ```js
 // Apply the given role to the given user for 2 hours.